DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 + rte_timer

-  Running  ``rte_timer_manage()`` on a non-EAL pthread is not allowed.
+  Running  ``rte_timer_manage()`` on an unregistered non-EAL pthread is not allowed.
 However, resetting/stopping the timer from a non-EAL pthread is allowed.

 + rte_log

-  In non-EAL pthreads, there is no per thread loglevel and logtype, global loglevels are used.
+  In unregistered non-EAL pthreads, there is no per thread loglevel and logtype, global loglevels are used.

 + misc

-  The debug statistics of rte_ring, rte_mempool and rte_timer are not supported in a non-EAL pthread.
+  The debug statistics of rte_ring, rte_mempool and rte_timer are not supported in an unregistered non-EAL pthread.

 cgroup control
 ~~~~~~~~~~~~~~